ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 Some planes (mostly nitro or petrol planes) have a reversed throttle servo, so lower PWM values on the throttle channel gives more throttle not less.
-To set up Plane 3.7 or earlier to handle this you need to change 3 settings:

--  set :ref:`RC3_REVERSED<RC3_REVERSED>` to -1
--  setup your transmitter for reverse throttle
--  change :ref:`THR_FS_VALUE<THR_FS_VALUE>` to a high value instead of a low value (eg.
-   2100 instead of 900).
-It needs to be a higher PWM value than you will use in normal flight

 After you setup reverse throttle make sure you test correct failsafe by turning off your transmitter while on the ground.

-For plane 3.8.0 or later, the servo library allows you to reverse the throttle output channel without affecting your RC inputs or failsafe configuration. to do this, set :ref:`SERVO3_REVERSED<SERVO3_REVERSED>` to 1.
+The servo library allows you to reverse the throttle output channel without affecting your RC inputs or failsafe configuration. to do this, set :ref:`SERVO3_REVERSED<SERVO3_REVERSED>` to 1.